NRSA Individual Postdoctoral Fellowships FAQs (F32)

-Applications submitted for the August 8 and December 8 deadlines are generally funded 6-7 months later.
-In contrast, applications submitted for the April 8 deadline cannot be funded until December at the earliest.
+The earliest award start date for applications submitted for the April 8 deadline is December; August 8 is April; and December 8 is July.
 Once a fellowship has been awarded, you have 6 months to activate (start) it.

 The most recent forms and instructions for the F32 fellowship application can be accessed through the NIH Web site for unsolicited applications at http://grants.nih.gov/grants/guide/parent_announcements.htm.
-Check the F32 program announcement for the most recent details for submitting an application.
+Check the F32 Notice of Funding Opportunity (NOFO) for the most recent details for submitting an application.
 (Current forms and instructions are at http://grants.nih.gov/grants/funding/424/index.htm#inst.)

-One can provide an explanation for the gaps in the candidate section or biosketch of the application.
+One can provide an explanation for the gaps in the candidate section or biosketch personal statement of the application.

-A. NRSA postdoctoral fellowships are for training, and training potential is one of the criteria that reviewers and program staff evaluate.
-However, if you are learning lots of new skills and techniques, becoming familiar with a new system, or studying a new aspect of the organism that you worked with in graduate school, it may make sense for you to apply for a fellowship.
+NRSA postdoctoral fellowships are for training, and training potential is one of the criteria that reviewers and program staff evaluate.
+However, if you are planning to acquire new skills and techniques, becoming familiar with a new system, or studying a new aspect of the organism that you worked with in graduate school, it may make sense for you to apply for a fellowship.
 If your postdoctoral work is in the same general area as your graduate work, you should emphasize the opportunities for new training and explain how that new training relates to your long-term career goals.

 It is important to justify your choice of a lab in which to do a second postdoc in terms of how the research relates to what you did in your first postdoc and to your career goals.

-If you can address most or all of the reviewers' concerns and you haven't exceeded the NIGMS limit for time already spent in the current sponsor's lab, you should talk to your sponsor about the possibility of submitting a revised application.
-Receipt deadlines for revised applications are April 8, August 8 and December 8.
+If you can address most or all the reviewers' concerns and you haven't exceeded the NIGMS limit for time already spent in the current sponsor's lab, you should talk to your sponsor about the possibility of resubmitting.
+Receipt deadlines for resubmissions are April 8, August 8 and December 8.
 You should address the reviewers' comments and describe the progress that you've made since you submitted the original application.
 Your publication list and your sponsor's information should be updated, if necessary.

 Yes.
 Reviewers for the resubmission will not have access to the letters and appendix materials that accompanied the previous version.

-You should contact the SRO who is in charge of the study section in which your application will be reviewed.
+You should contact the Scientific Review Officer (SRO) who oversees the study section in which your application will be reviewed.
 You'll find the SRO's name and contact information in your eRA Commons account, which will be available about a month after you submit your application.
-Feel free to contact the SRO if you have any questions or concerns prior to review or immediately afterward (see related FAQ).
-Submission of updated materials is now limited, so check with the SRO about current practices.
+See https://grants.nih.gov/help/ic-staff-roles#scientific-review-officers for a comprehensive list of NIH Staff and their roles during the grant life cycle.

-Within a few days of the study section meeting, your application's priority score will be available through your eRA Commons account.
+Typically, within one week of the study section meeting, your application's priority score will be available through your eRA Commons account.
 Your priority score is determined by calculating the mean score from all the study section members impact scores (1-9) for your application and multiplying the average by 10.
 This gives a possible scoring range of 10 (best) to 90 (worst).
 Note that this overall score is not an average of the individual criterion scores.
-Contact your program director to find out whether your priority score is likely to be in the fundable range.
+Contact your program director to find out whether your priority score is likely to be in the fundable range after you receive your Summary Statement.

 Three factors determine the term of a fellowship.
 The first factor is the study section, which may recommend a term that is shorter than what you requested (see "Committee Budget Recommendations" at the end of your summary statement).
 The second factor is whether you have been on an NRSA postdoctoral training grant or have had an NRSA postdoctoral fellowship previously.
 If so, the term of your fellowship will be adjusted so that your total NRSA postdoctoral support does not exceed 3 years.
 The third factor is the time that you have already spent in your current sponsor's lab.